blink1073/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

        *                      ready() method.
        *
        *   - "closed":        The pool is destroyed.
 No more Connections may ever be checked out nor any
        *                      created in the background.
-The pool can be set to this sate via the close()
+The pool can be set to this state via the close()
        *                      method.
 The pool cannot transition to any other state after being closed.
        */
       state: "paused" | "ready" | "closed";

       // Any of the following connection counts may be computed rather than
       // actually stored on the pool.